docpad/docpad-plugin-partials/README.md

 <!-- /BADGES -->

-Partials are documents which can be inserted into other documents, and are also passed by the docpad rendering engine.
+Partials are documents which can be inserted into other documents.

 ## Install